MedBenMalekOrg/ngx-typewriter/README.md

 # Update options properties

-You have the call TPW instance the you will have access to the properties
+You have the call TPW instance eith the selector then you will have access to the properties.

 Example: Update the loop to true